The UK's planning system is multi-faceted and there are many aspects that developers need to be aware of when operating in a specific region.

 Our data shows that in most of the North East, the approval rate for non-major applications hovers around the 80% mark.

 Stockton on Tees seems to buck this trend, with lower rates of approval in this area.
 Approval rates for Major applications have been generally between 50% and 80% across the north east.

 Of the Major applications that are refused, the data shows that there is an overturn rate of between 20% and 40% if the applications are taken to appeal.
 This increases to between 50% and 60% in Hartlepool and Stockton-on-Tees respectively.

-If you've enjoyed the data insights about land constraints in the North West, check out our other planning reports for the region below:
+If you've enjoyed the data insights about planning applications in the North East & Yorkshire and the Humber, check out our other reports for the region below: